in ,

 What is Pelletized Biomass Energy?

 Pelletized biomass energy is the process of converting organic materials into pellets that can be used as fuel for heat and electricity production.
-Biomass pellets are made from a variety of organic materials such as agricultural waste, forestry residues, energy crops, and sawdust.
+Biomass pellets near me are made from a variety of organic materials such as agricultural waste, forestry residues, energy crops, and sawdust.

 The process of pelletizing biomass involves drying the organic material and compressing it into small pellets.
 The pellets are then burned in specialized stoves or boilers to generate heat or electricity.